ladybug-tools/spider/sandbox/speed-rad2solar-viewer/README.md

 	* Sizes plane according to the specified width and height
 * Draws the direction vector as cast from the center of the mesh in black
 * Draws the normal as cast from the center of the mesh in cyan
+* Main menu allows you to select all eight test cases
+* Sub-menu displays list of all files loaded
+	* Octocat icon links to source file on GitHub
+	* Item link displays just the selected surface

 ### [SPEED Rad2Solar Viewer R5]( https://www.ladybug.tools/spider/sandbox/speed-rad2solar-viewer/r5/speed-rad2solar-viewer.html )